keduba/my_test/content/post/turning-35-on-february-26-2022/index.md

 ## Preamble

 I turned 35 on February 26, 2022.

 There was a time some years ago when I used to check for those who were also born on this day.
 I feel a personal affinity to all those born in February.
 I call us Los febreros.
-One of those with whom I share this special day is Émile Coué, the French pharmacist-turned-hypnotist of Nancy.
+One of those with whom I share this special day is Émile Coué, the French pharmacist-turned-hypnotist of Nancy, North-west France.
 Born on 26 February 1857, he was the father of modern autosuggestion.

 Since July 2018 when I first discovered his work till November 2020 when I had to really put it into practice again, and in 2021 when I was positively living on autosuggestion, till date when from time to time I practice different forms of it to get a grip on things, I feel a gratitude to him for his discoveries in this field.
 It is nothing like the new age nonsense that we see, and it is an honest relief.